aliHamzaCebeci/student-list-management/README.md

 # student-list-management
-a student list management
+you can manage the student list with this program

-you can make a list and add students!
+you can delete, swap and add students or review the list.